Hero-electric-05

 From 1 September 2025, HM Revenue & Customs (HMRC) implemented a new two-tier Advisory Electric Rate (AER) for company-owned electric vehicles (EVs), distinguishing reimbursement rates based on drivers’ access to home charging facilities:

-This replaces the previous flat rate of 7 pence per mile that applied uniformly regardless of charging location.
+This replaces the previous flat rate of 7 pence per mile that applied regardless of charging location.

 Understanding the two-tier AER: Eligibility matters